Panzerschrek/U-00DC-Sprache/source/docs/en/reference_checking.rst

 For a function that performs reference pollution special notation is required - via expression in ``@()`` after the parameters list.
 This expression must be constant array of ``[ [ char8, 2 ], 2 ]`` elements.
 Each element is a pair of reference descriptions - for the destination and for the source.
-References are designated like in return reference notation.
+References are designated like in return references notation.

 .. code-block:: u_spr